fatmaf/varanus/mascot-test/README.md

 ### Running Other Scenarios

-To run the other scenarios, you need to alter some of the parameters in the two files we used in **Basic Usage**.
+To run the other scenarios, you need to alter some of the parameters in `dummy_mascot_socket_test.py` we used in **Basic Usage**.

-* In `python mascot-test/dummy_mascot_socket_test.py` edit the `FILE` constant to point at the scenario trace you want to use (they can be found in the `mascot-test/scenario-traces` directory).
+* In `python mascot-test/dummy_mascot_socket_test.py` edit the `FILE` constant to point at the scenario trace file you want to use (they can be found in the `mascot-test/scenario-traces` directory).
-* In `python varanus-python/varanus.py` edit the `logFileName` to match the scenario you've picked (this is more so that the logs match rather than for any functional reason).
+* Call `python varanus.py model/mascot-safety-system.csp event_map.json online -n <name>` replacing `<name>` to match the scenario you've picked (this is more so that the logs match rather than for any functional reason).

 ### Running Varanus for Offline RV